wragge/hansard-xml/README.md

 Currently this repository includes files for the House of Representatives from 1901 to 1965.
 Browse the files or [download a zip file](https://github.com/wragge/hansard-xml/archive/master.zip) of the lot (it's about 400mb).

+I think it's complete, but given the complexities of the harvest process it's always possible that files are missing.
+Let me know if you notice any gaps.

 The XML is a bit dodgy in places, so feel free to fork this repository, correct the XML, and send me pull requests.